smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 The example steps are shown as follows:
 - Prerequisites
   - Make one edge cluster and one cloud cluster ready by using OpenNESS Flavor.
-  - Prepare One server with a vanilla CentOS\* 7.8.2003 for EMCO (Only one server is required for EMCO installation).
+  - Prepare one server with a vanilla CentOS\* 7.8.2003 for EMCO installation.
-- EMCO Installation
+- EMCO installation
-- Cluster Setup
+- Cluster setup
-- Project Setup
+- Project setup
-- Logical Cloud Setup
+- Logical cloud Setup
-- Deploy SmartCity Application
+- Deploy SmartCity application

 ### Cluster Setup
 In the step, cluster provider will be created.
 And both the edge cluster and the cloud cluster will be registered in the EMCO.